hashicorp/vault/website/source/api/secret/identity/tokens.html.md

 ## Read .well-known Configurations

-Query this path to retrieve the configured OIDC Issuer, Keys endpoint, Subjects, and signing algorithms used by the OIDC backend.
+Query this path to retrieve a set of claims about the identity tokens' configuration.
+The response is a compliant [OpenID Provider Configuration Response](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfigurationResponse).

 | Method   | Path                |
 | :------------------ | :----------------------|